 A Flash to HTML5 conversion project for a government organization required files to be converted to the MP4 format.
 The existing eLearning courses developed in an old version of Storyline included Flash components.
 This was a non-profit initiative to promote self-learning and needless to say, budget was a constraint.
 By following the ‘Record’ methodology to convert Flash to HTML5 we were able to complete the conversion project on a stringent budget and help our client deliver effective training. iSpring Free Cam was the MP4 conversion tool used in this project.

 4. Need Rapid Conversion of Flash to HTML5 in MP4 Format

 If you have multiple Flash-based courses for conversion and the content does not require any updates or revisions, rapid conversion is possible.
 Opting for the ‘Record’ conversion strategy makes sense while converting Flash to HTML5 (provided the existing courses involve simple recall and recognition) and facilitates scalability of training.

 Think about the boost it can give to your eLearning budget.
 You spend less and manage to get more from online resources developed in this format.
 You don’t have to compromise on the quality of videos as it is identical or sometimes even better than the quality of the original Flash file.

 5. Require Mobile-compatible Learning

-Are there other strategies for Flash to HTML5 conversions that do not blow your eLearning budget?
+Are there other strategies to convert Flash to HTML5 that do not blow your eLearning budget?
 Certainly!
-There are other options like Republish, Rebuild, and Redesign.
-But, when source files are not available, ‘Record’ is the conversion strategy to opt for.
-To learn more about different Flash to HTML5 conversion methodologies don’t miss out on reading our eBook Flash to HTML5 eLearning Conversion: 4 ‘R’s that Matter.
+There are other options such as Republish, Rebuild, and Redesign.
+But, when the source files are unavailable, ‘Record’ is the conversion strategy to opt for.
+To learn more about the different methodologies to convert Flash eLearning to HTML5, don’t miss out on reading our eBook Flash to HTML5 eLearning Conversion: 4 ‘R’s that Matter.